andrewpbray/math-141-2016-spring/syllabus.md

 your understanding and provide me with a sense of where you're at.
 Some will be more traditional pen and paper and others are to be done with the computer using R.

-#### Projects

-The best way to improve your skill in statistics is to do statistics on a real problem.
-There will be two small projects this semester that where you'll have the opportunity to go through a full statistical analysis from soup to nuts.

 #### More Resources